BerndWessels/react-webpack/README.md

 Starting with version 0.2.0 we moved on to Babel 6.

-If for any reason you have to stick to Babel 5 then use 0.1.x versions of this repo.
+If for any reason you have to stick to Babel 5 then use 0.1.x version (outdated) of this repo.

-Some of the modules might still be a bit wonky since Babel 6 support is just slowly making it into the eco-system.

-    "babel-plugin-react-transform": "^2.0.0",
-    "babel-preset-es2015": "^6.0.0",
-    "babel-preset-react": "^6.0.0",
-    "babel-preset-stage-0": "^6.0.0",

 Make sure you get the latest versions.
-Otherwise you might run into bugs that have already been fixed.
+Otherwise you might run into bugs that have already been fixed. `npm outdated` is your friend.

 # Todo

-Remove `"webpack-sources": "^0.1.0"` from `package.json` as soon as [this issue](https://github.com/webpack/extract-text-webpack-plugin/issues/143) is resolved.
+Remember that `babel-relay-plugin` will most likely be renamed soon to `babel-plugin-relay` - which means that the `babel-relay-plugin-loader` also needs to be updated.

 # Features
 * React